notonthehighstreet/AnalyticsEng-Interview-Technical-Task/README.md

 ***playlists & playlist_track*** tables: playlists table store data about playlists.
 Each playlist contains a list of tracks.
 Each track may belong to multiple playlists.
 The relationship between the playlists table and playlists_track table is many-to-many.
 The playlist_track table is used to reflect this relationship.

-## Actions
-1. Load the data file, process and output the data in the forms specified
-2. Read in, process and present the data as specified in the requirements section
-3. Demonstrate usage of list comprehension for at least one of the tasks
-4. Allow user input to run all of your script, or specific sections
+#

 ## Requirements
-1. Model must output data that contains for every track, aggregated by calendar month: the id of the track, the name of the track, the number of times it has been bought, and the total costs associated with the purchases
+1. Model must output data that contains for every track, aggregated by calendar month: the id of the track, the name of the track, the number of times it has been bought, and the total costs associated with the purchases.
 2. Although the parent DAG runs everyday, configure the model to be as cost efficient as possible on the basis that there is a very large volume of data to process.
 Assume that there are no late arriving records.
 3. Ensure the model is idempotent
 4. Given the underlying DB is Snowflake, configure the model appropriately to take advantage of Snowflake’s clustering and micro-partitioning performance features